-As of December 31, 2019, we had unrestricted cash and cash equivalents of approximately \$94.9 million.
-Our management believes that such cash and cash equivalents will be sufficient to fund our operating expenses and capital expenditure requirements through the first quarter of 2021.
+As of December 31, 2020, we had unrestricted cash and cash equivalents of approximately \$54.4 million.
+Our management believes that such cash and cash equivalents will be sufficient to fund our current priorities, including the MELAS and ADv studies.
 However, we will require significant additional funding to advance our product candidates, alone or with strategic partners, through clinical studies and to seek marketing approval, as well as to continue advancing our research and development efforts with our other product candidates.
 We may also need to raise additional funds sooner than currently anticipated if we choose to pursue additional indications or geographies for our product candidates, identify additional product candidates to advance through clinical development or otherwise expand more rapidly than we presently anticipate.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant expenses related to product sales, medical affairs, marketing, manufacturing and distribution.

 We are seeking funds through collaborations, strategic alliances, or licensing arrangements with third parties, and such agreements may impact rights to our product candidates or technologies, future revenue streams, research programs or products candidates or to grant licenses on terms that may not be favorable to us.
 Such arrangements will limit our participation in the success of any of our product candidates that receive regulatory approval.

 We may also seek to raise such capital through public or private equity, royalty financing or debt financing.
 Raising funds in the then-current economic environment may be challenging, and such financing may not be available in sufficient amounts or on acceptable terms, if at all.
 The terms of any financing may harm existing shareholders.
 The issuance of additional securities, whether equity or debt, or the possibility of such issuance, may cause the market price of our shares to decline.
 The sale of additional equity or convertible securities may dilute the ownership of existing shareholders.
 Incurring debt would result in increased fixed payment obligations, and we may agree to restrictive covenants, such as limitations on our ability to incur additional debt or limitations on our ability to acquire, sell or license intellectual property rights that could impede our ability to conduct our business.
-Regardless of the terms of our debt or equity financing, our agreements and obligations under the tax matters agreement with Ironwood limits our ability to issue stock.
-See "Risk factors - Risks Related to the Separation."